erkanmalcokcom/student_performance___predictive_analytics/README.md

 ### Outcome:

-Implementing predictive analytics allows schools to take a proactive approach to supporting its students.
+Implementing predictive analytics allows schools to take a proactive approach to supporting their students.
 Early identification of students facing academic or emotional challenges leads to timely interventions, improving educational outcomes and student well-being.
 Moreover, the school gains insights into broader trends and potential areas for institutional improvement, such as curriculum adjustments or enhanced support services.

-In this example non of the data is real, it is just a fictional example of how a school could use predictive analytics to support its students.
+In this example, none of the data is real; it is just a fictional example of how a school could use predictive analytics to support its students.
 Due to GDPR and privacy concerns, we cannot provide real data or examples from any specific school.

 ## 1 - Data Collection and Pre-processing: